azazmuzaffar/Newlauncher-5.0/Instructions.md

-### All the changes has already done at https://phplaravel-742341-2788700.cloudwaysapps.com/home, so you can take help from there by inspecting elements and compare.
+### All the changes has already been completed at https://phplaravel-742341-2788700.cloudwaysapps.com/home, you can take help from there by inspecting elements, compare them, copying classes etc...

 ## 1) Listing Card Improvements: Opening Whatsapp in new tab.